TomSssM/MyCodewars/snippets/git-cheatsheet.md

   IdentityFile ~/.ssh/id_rsa
 ```

-In order to understand what everything is for in here let's take a look at the url via which SSH clones repositories:
+In order to understand what everything is for in here let's take a look at the url via which SSH clones
+repositories ( in fact it is a url just like `https://github.com/...` it simply uses a different _protocol_ not
+HTTP but SSH ):

 ```
 git@github.com:TomSssM/lib-docs.git